Women's Equality Day - How Diversity Can Fuel Great Decisions

-Happy Woman's Equality Day!
-On August 26th 1920, the Amendment that granted woman the right to vote was passed by the United States Congress.
+Happy Women's Equality Day!
+On August 26th 1920, the Amendment that granted women the right to vote was passed by the United States Congress.
 This was a huge step towards incorporating diversity into the democratic decision making process of the US.
-It also signaled a wider change in attitude towards women's role in western society.
+It also signalled a wider change in attitude towards women's role in western society.
 Not only did political decision making become more diverse, businesses became more and more inclusive towards women.

 There have been huge steps forward in diversity and inclusion in business.
 However there is still progress to be made:

 - In 2009 only 24% of CEOs in the US were women, earning only 75% of what male CEOs earn.
 (1)

 - Only 4% of CEO's at Fortune 500 companies are women (US, 2012).
 (2)

 - Woman earn 80% of their male counterparts earnings (US, 2012).
 (3)